Browse the Guide:

 CARNAHAN, SAMUEL EDWIN (b. abt.
 1885).
 DIPLOMA, 1907.
 Samuel Edwin Carnahan graduated from VPI in 1907 with a BA in Mechanical Engineering.
 Carnahan's diploma is signed by VAMC president John McBryde, as well as the Board of Visitors.
 Ms1988-066.

 CARNEAL AND JOHNSTON.
 ARCHITECTURAL DRAWINGS, 1939-1968, n.d.
 3.0 cu. ft.
 Collection contains detail drawings, sketches, and tracings of several campus buildings, including the Agricultural Hall, the Academic Science building, the Engineering building, and sketches of dorm buildings.
 Also contains tracings of the Biology, Geo (Geology?), and Education buildings.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2001-008.

 CARPENTER, C. HUNTER (1883-1953).
 COLLECTION, 1956.
 0.1 cu. ft.
 Native of Louisa County, Virginia; graduate of Virginia Polytechnic Institute (1903, B.S. civil engineering; 1905, advanced studies) and University of North Carolina (1904-1905, law studies).
 Member of the VPI football team, 1899-1903; captain, 1902.
 All-Southern fullback, 1901.
 Packet assembled to nominate Carpenter to the National Football Hall of Fame.
 Photostatic copies of biographical information, photographs and letters of recommendation from teammates and opposing players, including Charles D. Daly, J. Ambler Johnston, John R. Hutcheson, and George C. Marshall.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1970-006.

 CARPENTER, HENRY C. (d.
 1864).
 LETTERS, 1862-64.
 0.1 cu. ft.
 Born in Bland County, Virginia.
 Corporal in Company H, 45th Virginia Infantry in the Civil War.
 Papers consist of seven letters from Carpenter to his sister Elizabeth, written between February 1862 and June 1864 while encamped in the Kanawha Valley of West Virginia; Monroe County, West Virginia; Saltville, Virginia; and Harrisonburg, Virginia.
 Participated in the Battle of Cloyd's Farm in May 1864.
 Died in Woodstock, Virginia, on October 6, 1864.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1996-008.

 CARR, JAMES.
 LETTERS, 1862.
 0.1 cu. ft.
 Soldier in the 56th New York Regiment during the Civil War.
 Collection consists of two letters written by Carr and Thomas Clark, also of the 56th New York Regiment, in June 1862 from near the Chicahominy River, Virginia.
 Both letters are to a man named Robert.
 Carr's letter describes the regiment's involvement in the Battle of Fair Oaks and Seven Oaks.
 Ms90-035.

 CARROLL COUNTY, VIRGINIA.
 PETITION, 1865.
 0.1 cu. ft.
 Collection consists of a petition from former members of the 24th and 29th Virginia Infantries, seeking assistance for the pardon and release of POWs from Carroll County, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-100.

 CARTER/CASH FAMILY.
 COLLECTION, c.1940-2009.
 The Carter Family recorded their first six songs in Bristol in 1927, and soon became known as the "first family" of country music.
 The Carter/Cash Family Collection contains memoirs, biographies, photographs, funeral programs, newspaper and magazine articles, and memorabilia from the Original Carter Family, the Carter Sister, June Carter Cash, and Johnny Cash.
 The collection also contains materials from Carter Family Fold and other related events.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-090.

 CARY, KATHERINE G. (b.1895).
 MANUSCRIPT RECIPE BOOK, c.1915?
 0.1 cu. ft.
 Richmond, Virginia resident.
 Collection consists of a recipe book containing printed and handwritten recipes compiled by Cary; Recipes include soups, breads, fish, salad dressing, sauces, pickles, and more.
 Finding aid available online.
 Ms2013-005.

 CASON, JOHN R. (ca. 1843-1909).
 PAPERS, 1864-1865.
 0.1 cu. ft.
 Third Lieutenant in the 17th Mississippi Infantry, captured during the Battle of Gettysburg and one of the "Immortal 600" used as human shields during the assault on Charleston.
 Ledger book containing lists of prisoners he met during his imprisonment, including a list of the Immortal 600, and letters fellow prisoners wrote to him.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-026.

 CASSEL, JACOB.
 PAPERS, 1865-1881.
 0.1 cu. ft.
 Confederate landowner from Smyth County, Virginia.
 Materials relate to Cassel's business, his community involvement, and the Civil War, and include a signed oath of allegiance from 1865.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2008-086.

 CASSELL, CHARLES M. (b. abt.
 1842).
 LETTER, 1864.
 0.1 cu. ft.
 Enlisted as a private with the 4th Virginia Reserves; later promoted to Sergeant.
 Collection consists of a letter to his aunt in Wytheville, Virginia, describing living conditions at Camp Dublin, his desire for a furlough, Confederate and Union desertions, as well as attempts to retrieve the deserters.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-018.

 CASSELL, CHARLES WILLIS FAMILY.
 PAPERS, ca. 1883-1950.
 4.2 cu. ft.
 Wythe County, Virginia, Lutheran minister, compiler of History of the Lutheran Church in Virginia and East Tennessee (1930).
 Cassell's personal, professional, and business correspondence; the personal correspondence of his wife and children; financial and legal records; diaries; notes on "catechetics;" scrapbooks containing historical sketches of various Lutheran Churches, obituaries, family-related social events and newspaper clippings concerning Cassell's services as pastor; and printed materials.

 CAVALRYMAN'S CORRESPONDENCE, 1861.
 Two letters written by "Mark," a Confederate cavalryman, to his father.
 The first is dated June 26, 1861, from Orange County Courthouse in Orange County, Va., and the second is dated August 19, 1861, from Leesburg, Va.
 Both letters detail camp life, cavalry unit activities, and general war news.
-Finding aid available on Virginia Heritage database.
+Finding aid available online.
 Ms2012-020.

 CENTER OF CONTEMPORARY ARCHITECTURE MEDIA COLLECTION, 2000-2003.
 1.5 cu. ft.

+International Archive of Women in Architecture.
 The Center of Contemporary Architecture (C:CA), a cultural non-governmental organization in Moscow, produced a weekly television series (2001-2004) titled Architecture Gallery which was supported by the Ford Foundation and authored and narrated by Irina Korobina.
 This collection contains selected videos from the Architecture Gallery television program produced by the C:CA. Also present is a DVD of the made-for-TV movie (also produced by the C:CA), "Ivan Leonidov, the Architect."
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage Project database.
+Finding aid available online.
 Ms20011-026.

 A CENTER FOR CIVIC ACTIVITY IN THE TOWN OF BLACKSBURG: A DESIGN COMPETITION, 1992-94.
 0.2 cu. ft.
 A design competition sponsored by American Institute of Architects.
 Member the town of Blacksburg, Virginia, and the College of Architecture and Urban Studies of Virginia Tech which focused on a new town center.
 Solicitation of submissions began in 1992 and the winner was decided the following year.
 Materials include brochures about the competition listing winners, committee members, jurors, calendar, entrants, and competition managers, with the jury report; a poster advertising and soliciting submissions to the competition, a competition site plan showing existing conditions, and articles about the competition in the Fall 2003 edition of Competitions magazine, as well as the Winter 1994 edition of CAUS News.
 Ms95-013.